9 of the Best Dunedin Walks and Where to Treat Yourself Afterwards

 A southern town filled with vibrancy and creativity, Dunedin is home to a world-class street art trail.

-The brainchild of a passionate group of volunteers, the project combines high profile and up and coming local artists looking to make their own unique mark - and what better place to do that than on the buildings of the second-largest South Island city.
-A quick Google will give you a map to the trail where you can look, and then look again at the colourful and sometimes colossal creations.
+The brainchild of a passionate group of volunteers, the project combines high-profile and up-and-coming local artists looking to leave their unique mark – and what better place to do that than on the buildings of the second-largest South Island city.
+A quick Google will give you a map to the trail where you can look, and then look again at the colourful (and sometimes colossal) creations.

 Sutton Salt Lakes + Kissing Gate Café